tw-mosip/inji-openid4vp-ios-swift/README.md

 ## Features
 - Process the Authorization Request of the verifier received from the Wallet.
-- Validate and return the valid Presentation Definition or scope to the wallet.
+- Validate and return the valid Presentation Definition to the wallet.
 - Receives the list of verifiable credentials from the wallet.
 - Constructs the verifiable presentation and send it to wallet for proof generation.
 - Receives the signed Verifiable presentation and sends a POST request to the URL specified in the verifier request.